Some produce is twist-tied or bound with elastics – do they need to come off?

 Pests and odour can be kept to a minimum with regular emptying and cleaning of your green bin.
 Remember you are not making more organic waste than before, but only moving it into a different bin.

-- Line your kitchen catcher with newspaper, which absorbs liquids, prevents odours and makes it easier to clean.
+- Line your kitchen catcher with newsprint, which absorbs liquids, prevents odours and makes it easier to clean.

 Learn how here.

-- You might also line your green bin with a few sheets of newspaper from your recycling bin.
+- You might also line your green bin with a few sheets of newsprint from your recycling bin.

 - Put your green bin out on your regular schedule, even with small amounts.
 Going away?
 Ask a neighbour to shift it curb side for you.